mfisher87/presentation-nasa-openscapes-team-culture/slides.md

       Robertson, a diversity, equity, and inclusion consultant who helped form this program, and based on foundational work by Dr. Amy Edmondson, Professor of Leadership at Harvard Business School.
+    * There are bonus slides at the end including a psychological safety assessment and more resources.
     * The final slide includes our references.
 ---